-Certain provisions in third-party payer contracts can have a great impact upon a provider’s revenue stream and financial viability.
+Certain provisions in third-party payer contracts and governmental rules can have a great impact upon a provider’s revenue stream and financial viability.
 Hospitals and physicians often write off tens of thousands – sometimes even millions — of dollars due to payers improperly denying or underpaying claims.
 Our healthcare and business law firm can help by:

 - Negotiating and reviewing health insurer plan documents.